IES Abroad Milan Center

 Students also have access to the many amenities Università Cattolica offers, including one of Italy's largest and most important libraries, computer labs, study rooms, a student health center, travel agency, cultural and sports opportunities, and an inexpensive student cafeteria.

-View the Milan IES Course Equivalencies to learn IES Abroad course equivalencies at USD.
+View the Pre-Approved IES Course Equivalencies to learn IES Abroad course equivalencies at USD.
 NOTE: Core curriculum designations on this list pertain to OLD core only.

 View the courses available on the Milan - Italy Today program by following this link and selecting "Academics" from the column on the left.